Data Science?

 Prometheus’s Fire or a Monkey’s Paw?

+I went to a presentation for the opening of UVA’s new data science building.
 The presentation started off with a DALL-E-generated image of Prometheus with his fire overlooking a horde of humans holding torches of fire looking up.
-The idea was to display data science in a positively, a technology which it makes humanity freer, positioning it as from the realm of Gods.
+The idea was to display data science in a positive light, a technology that positively empowers humans.

 Lessons from Psychology & Data